CoderMANE321/Tools/README.md

 !use character right to left overide and rename exectuable as "filename'fdp.exe'" and paste character over single quotes

 crawler checks subdomains andd directories with given url

+spider recursively checks root directory for all links hosted by server

 bruteforce allows you to try 14 million common passwords over a network port